-Wichita State University has announced the inaugural awardees of the highly competitive President’s Convergence Sciences Research Initiative.
+Wichita State University has announced the inaugural awardees of the highly competitive President’s Interdisciplinary Research Initiative.

-The initiative, which was launched by former President Jay Golden, is an effort to bring together the intellectual curiosity and strengths of faculty and students from a range of disciplines and give them the support to develop research programs that drive the diversity and growth of the Kansas economy while addressing global challenges.
+The initiative is an effort to bring together the intellectual curiosity and strengths of faculty and students from a range of disciplines and give them the support to develop research programs that drive the diversity and growth of the Kansas economy while addressing global challenges.

-The four convergence science research programs competition winners announced at Wichita State are:
+The four interdisciplinary research programs competition winners announced at Wichita State are: